skienzmatishun/rippreport/content/p/memorial-day-2024/index.md

   - admin
 ---

-On this Memorial Day, we honor and remember those who made the ultimate sacrifice in service to our nation.
-Their bravery and dedication will never be forgotten.
-Take a moment today to reflect on the profound impact of their sacrifice and express gratitude for the freedoms we enjoy.
+Memorial day is a day of remembrance of those who have died in service to our country.
+It is also the day that survived, ask why them and not me?